-"If Ms. May refuses to adopt the definition of Islamophobia, the message she sends to the Muslim community will be heard loud and clear," she added.
+"If Ms May refuses to adopt the definition of Islamophobia, the message she sends to the Muslim community will be heard loud and clear," she added.

-The only message that then Prime Minister May would have be sending, and in fact any Western leader, is that the government will not be bullied into submission by Muslims claiming victimhood (that claimed "plethora of micro aggressions"), and will not adopt the "working definition" of Islamophobia if in the opinion of the police that will make their work combatting Muslim extremism and terrorism even more hellishly difficult than it already is.
+The only message Prime Minister May would be sending is that the government will not be bullied into submission by Muslims claiming victimhood (that claimed "plethora of micro aggressions"), and will not adopt the "working definition" of Islamophobia if in the opinion of the police that will make their work combatting Muslim extremism and terrorism even more hellishly difficult than it already is.